TensorNetwork/tensornetwork.org/src/software/index.md

 * <a href="https://itensor.org">ITensor</a><br/>
   C++ library for tensor networks where matching tensor indices automatically contract.
-Also features MPS and MPO algorithms, as well as algorithms such as DMRG.
-Supports quantum number block-sparse tensors too.
+Also features MPS and MPO algorithms, such as DMRG, and quantum number block-sparse tensors.

 * <a href="https://quimb.readthedocs.io/en/latest/">QUIMB</a><br/>
   python library for contracting tensors and tensor networks,